hora-prediction/recipes-rss-vagrant-ansible/README.md

    - virtualbox
    - ansible (>=1.9.3)

-How to setup and run the application:
+How to setup and run the application
 -------------
 0. Clone this repository
 0. Inside the cloned repository, run ```git submodule init``` and ```git submodule update``` to fetch ```rssrecipes-ansible```